-Laurel Technical Institute maintains academic and financial aid records for students.
+Laurel maintains academic and financial aid records for students.
 The academic records are the responsibility of the Registrar and are housed separately from financial aid records, which are maintained in the Financial Aid Office.
-Students wishing to review their records may request to do so by contacting the Registrar, and completing and following the procedures outlined on the form.
+Students wishing to review their records may request to do so by contacting the Campus President and completing and following the procedures outlined on the file review request form.
 Any student wishing to have information released to parents or reviewed by parents must sign a release form that can be obtained from the Financial Aid Office.